data-atelier/2020-Big-Contest-Champion-League/README.md

 ## What did we do good?
 1. Utilized external sources well which turned out to be effective in predicting sales
-2. Split the training & validation set based on time
+2. Split the training & validation set based on time to better reflect the time-sensitive nature of the home shopping business and prevent overfitting
 3. Used feature embedding method when dealing with product code feature that helped effectively reduce the feature dimension

 ## What can we do better next time?
 1. Could consider leveraging time series forecast when stacking models

+## Python Scripts
+-